 What orders can the court make?

-- adjourn the hearing on a condition (eg that you pay your weekly rent and something towards the arrears).
-If you stick to the condition, your case will probably not go back to court.
+- adjourn (postpone) the hearing (this might be on a condition, for example, that you regularly pay your rent and something towards the arrears)

 We are sorry that we cannot provide this information in Welsh, however if you would like to speak to an adviser in Welsh please contact 0345 075 5005.